SwedbankPay/developer.swedbankpay.com/_includes/instrument-mode.md

 {% endif %}

-To switch instrument after the `paymentOrder` has been created, you can use the following `PATCH` request, here with Swish as an example.
+To switch payment method after the `paymentOrder` has been created, you can use the following `PATCH` request, here with Swish as an example.

 {% capture request_header %}PATCH /psp/{{ include.api_resource }}/paymentorders/{{ page.payment_id }} HTTP/1.1
 Host: {{ page.api_host }}